 Authentic Experience of Sapa

-A popular way to stay in Vietnam is by living in a local homestay in sapa with ethnic people.
+A popular way to stay in Vietnam is by living in a local homestay in Sapa with ethnic people.
 You get to stay with the locals in their homes and share everything with them.
 Homestays are common in Vietnam, especially in villages with ethnic minorities.
 But you can also find homestays in cities like Hanoi or Dalat.
 In the past, ethnic people were not allowed to host foreign tourists (except in controlled tourist areas like Sapa), but now this is slowly changing.

 Key Takeaways: